scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 101.9

 TWIATH Mark: #9.
-Even though the numbers aren't there yet, Mark is in a good spot.
-With a solid RB core, he can do some damage in the long run.
+Mark is in a good spot, even though the numbers aren't there yet.
+He can do some damage in the long run with a solid RB core.
 St. Brown is currently on fire, so that's nice.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |